Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 Your doctor may want to perform a physical exam or order extra tests to confirm a suspected electrolyte disorder.
 These additional tests will vary depending on the condition in question.

-For example, hypernatremia (too much sodium) can cause loss of elasticity in the skin due to significant dehydration.
+For example, hypernatremia (too much sodium) can cause a loss of elasticity in the skin due to significant dehydration.
 Your doctor can perform a pinch test to determine whether dehydration is affecting you.

 They may also test your reflexes, as both increased and depleted levels of some electrolytes can affect reflexes.